-If you would like a quote on a specific Jim Thompson Fabrics pattern please use the Price Quote form on the right.
-If you do not have a Jim Thompson Fabrics pattern selected you can use this link to Jim Thompson Fabric’s Website.
+If you would like a quote on a specific Jim Thompson pattern, please use the price quote button above.
+If you do not have a Jim Thompson pattern selected, please go to Jim Thompson’s website.
 If you find something that interests you, please contact our design department for pricing, samples and custom treatments.